qMRLab/mooc/2 T1 Mapping/2-2 Variable Flip Angle/02-VFA_SignalModelling.md

 :::

-Signal curves simulated using Bloch simulations (orange) for a number of repetitions ranging from 1 to 150, plotted against the ideal case ([Equation 2.5](#vfaEq1) – blue).
+Signal curves simulated using Bloch simulations (orange) for a number of repetitions ranging from 1 to 150, plotted against the ideal case ([](#vfaEq1) – blue).
 Simulation details:  TR = 25 ms, T<sub>1</sub> = 900 ms, 100 spins.
 Ideal spoiling was used for this set of Bloch simulations (transverse magnetization was set to 0 at the end of each TR).

 Sufficient spoiling is likely the most challenging parameter to control for in a VFA experiment.
 A combination of both gradient spoiling and RF phase spoiling {cite:p}`Handbook2004,Zur1991` are typically recommended ([](#vfaPlot3)).
 It has also been shown that the use of very strong  gradients, introduces diffusion effects (not considered in [](#vfaPlot3)), further improving the spoiling efficacy in the VFA pulse sequence {cite:p}`Yarnykh2010`.